Quantum thermal machine regimes in the transverse-field Ising model: Results

 \subsubsection{$h<g$ and low temperature}

 For $h<g$ the system can operate as an engine or an accelerator dependent on $h$ and $T$.
-For sufficiently small $h/g$ and low temperatures, the magnetization increases with temperature, see Fig.~\ref{fig:main}(b,ii) and Fig.~\ref{fig:magnetizationT}.
-Hence $M(T_H)>M(T_C)$ and the system operates as an accelerator.
-This behaviour can be understood from domain-wall quasiparticle excitations above the ferromagnetic ground state, which take the form~\footnote{We used open boundary condition while representing the states given by Eq.~\eqref{eq:states}; the case with periodic boundary conditions will be similar, the only difference being that the domain walls come in pairs.},
+For small $h/g$ and low temperatures we have $dM/dT>0$ and the system operates as an accelerator, see Fig.~\ref{fig:main}(b,ii) and Fig.~\ref{fig:magnetizationT}.
+In this regime the free energy is,